AbsoluteZero-ljz/appweb/README.md

 You can build Appweb with make, Visual Studio, Xcode or [MakeMe](https://www.embedthis.com/makeme/).

-The default configuration for Make and the IDE projects will build with [ESP](https://www.embedthis.com/esp/) and SSL using the [MbedTLS](https://github.com/ARMmbed/mbedtls) TLS stack.
-To build with CGI, OpenSSL or other modules, read the [Projects Readme](projects/README.md) for details.
+The IDE projects and Makefiles will build with [ESP](https://www.embedthis.com/esp/) and SSL using the [MbedTLS](https://github.com/ARMmbed/mbedtls) TLS stack.
+To build with CGI, OpenSSL or other modules, read the [projects/README.md](projects/README.md) for details.

-### To build with Make:
+### To Build with Make:

 #### Linux or MacOS